mikedll/yscan8/README.md

     php artisan key:generate

-Fill in a YouTube key (manually).
+Fill in a YouTube key (manually, after creating it with Google).

-## Testing

-Copy `.env.testing.example` to `.env.testing` and fill in a youtube key here, too.

-Then you can run the feature and unit tests:
+Run the feature and unit tests with php:

      vendor/bin/phpunit

+Run the Vue tests:

+     npm run jstest

-## Serve the App Locally
+Serve the App Locally

      npm run dev
      php artisan serve